edasevar/theme-live-preview/README.md

 ### Creating a Dark Theme
 1. Open Theme Editor Live
-2. Click "Load Empty Theme" for a clean start
+2. Click "Load Empty Theme" for a clean start with transparent defaults
 3. Navigate to "Workbench UI" section
 4. Set `editor.background` to `#1e1e1e`
 5. Set `editor.foreground` to `#d4d4d4`
+6. Adjust transparency using the alpha slider for subtle effects
-6. Continue customizing other elements
+7. Continue customizing other elements with full TextMate token support
-7. Export when satisfied
+8. Export when satisfied with your theme

 ### Customizing Syntax Highlighting
-1. Go to "Semantic Tokens" section
+1. Go to "Semantic Tokens" section for modern language-aware highlighting
 2. Set `keyword` to your preferred color (e.g., `#569cd6`)
 3. Set `string` to a contrasting color (e.g., `#ce9178`)
 4. Adjust `comment` for readability (e.g., `#6a9955`)
+5. Switch to "TextMate Tokens" for fine-grained control
+6. Customize specific scopes like `entity.name.function` or `support.type`
-5. See changes in the live preview
+7. See changes in the live preview instantly

-### Loading an Existing Theme
+### Loading Your Current Theme
-1. Click "Load Theme File"
+1. Click "Load Current Theme" to import existing settings
-2. Select your JSON/JSONC theme file
-3. Colors will populate in the editor
+2. All your current customizations will populate in the editor
+3. Missing tokens will be displayed with default values
-4. Make modifications as needed
+4. Make modifications using the visual interface
-5. Export your enhanced version
+5. Export your enhanced version with complete coverage

 ## 🎨 Color Format Support

-- **Hex Colors**: `#ffffff`, `#fff`
+- **Hex Colors**: `#ffffff`, `#fff` (3 and 6 digit formats)
-- **Hex with Alpha**: `#ffffff00` (transparent), `#ffffffcc` (semi-transparent)
+- **Hex with Alpha**: `#ffffff00` (transparent), `#ffffffcc` (semi-transparent), `#ffff` (4-digit with alpha)
+- **Alpha Controls**: Visual opacity sliders with percentage display (0-100%)
-- **Auto-validation**: Invalid colors are highlighted
+- **Auto-validation**: Invalid colors are highlighted with immediate feedback
-- **Color Picker**: Visual color selection
+- **Color Picker**: Visual color selection with transparency support
-- **Synchronized Inputs**: Color picker and hex input stay in sync
+- **Synchronized Inputs**: Color picker, hex input, and alpha controls stay perfectly synchronized
+- **Transparent Defaults**: Full support for transparent colors in theme templates

 ## 🔧 Technical Details

+### Recent Improvements (v1.0.0)
+- **Fixed TextMate Token Routing**: Resolved issues where TextMate tokens weren't properly routing to `editor.tokenColorCustomizations`
+- **Complete Token Coverage**: All missing TextMate tokens now display in the UI with proper default values
+- **Settings Management**: Improved routing logic to ensure colors go to correct VS Code settings sections
+- **TypeScript Interfaces**: Fixed interface definitions for proper type safety and settings handling
+- **Legacy Cleanup**: Added automatic cleanup of duplicate settings and legacy configurations

 ### File Structure
 ```